Zhong-Lab-UCSD/HiFislides/README.md

 ## We extract gene annotation from GTF.

-## Job 3 - We count the number of aligned spots per HiFi R1 reads.
+## We count the number of aligned spots per HiFi R1 reads.
 ```
 hifia_asort.pl output_sam_file_by_BWA AAAL33WM5
 ```